-Notting Hill Carnival is one of London's highest-profile public events, attracting approximately 1m visitors over the course of the weekend from across the capital, the UK and the world.
+Notting Hill Carnival is one of London's highest-profile public events, attracting approximately 1m visitors over the weekend from across the capital, the UK and the world.
 Most importantly, there is a huge sense of ownership of the event from local communities.
-In its strategic role for London, the GLA supports Notting Hill Carnival, as a major event of significant benefit to the city, by providing funding to the organiser, Notting Hill Carnival Ltd to support its stewarding of, and thus public safety at, the event.
+In its strategic role for London, the GLA supports Notting Hill Carnival as a major event of significant benefit to the city.
+Providing funding to the organiser, Notting Hill Carnival Ltd, supports its costs towards stewarding and enabling safer delivery of the event.